timble/www.openpolice.be/_documentation/08-files.md

 1. Add files
 2. Start upload

-Choose a proper filename before uploading.
-Avoid spaces in filenames, dashes (-) and underscores (_) will be replaced by a space in the site (see next step).
+Choose a proper filename before uploading. **Avoid spaces** in filenames, instead use dashes (-) or underscores (_) they will be replaced by a space in the site (see following two screenshots).

 <a href="/images/documentation/files-admin-files-upload.png" data-gallery="enabled">
 ![](/images/documentation/files-admin-files-upload.png)